mnasirkhan/backgroundVideo/README.md

 * Safari
 * Opera

-> *Please note this plugin will **not work on mobile devices**.
+> *Please note this plugin will not work on mobile devices.
 Background videos will never work until autoplay is allowed.
 A responsive image is suggested as fallback*

 ## How to use
 The HTML structure is the most important part here.
 The rest of the work will be taken care of by the JavaScript.